-The strain gauges in load cells can be either compression or tension based.
-A compression strain gauge is based on how much the cell compresses when pressure is applied, while a tension strain gauge is based on the slight change in shape of the cell caused by the weight.
+The strain gauges in load cells can be either compression- or tension-based.
+A compression strain gauge depends on how much the cell compresses when pressure is applied, while a tension strain gauge is on the slight change in the shape of the cell caused by the weight.

 A bending-plate system uses metal plates with strain gauges attached to them.
 As weight is applied to the scale, the plates are subjected to stress.
 The strain gauge on each plate measures the amount of stress and calculates the load required to cause it.
 The amounts from each gauge are added together to get the total for that axle.

 Piezoelectric systems use a series of piezoelectric sensors.
 The sensors are embedded in a conducting material.

 When weight is applied, the pressure changes the voltage of the electrical charge flowing through the conductor.
 The sensors measure the change in voltage and calculate the load.
 The amounts from each sensor are added together.

 In addition to the different scales used, there are at least three methods of getting the weight of a truck:

 - One-axle: The most cumbersome method, a truck gradually drives across a single scale, stopping each time a set of wheels is on the scale.
 Once all the axles have been weighed, the total is added together.

 - One-stop: A series of scales are used so that the entire truck can be weighed at once.
 The scales are typically connected to a single electronic controller that automatically combines the axle weights to get the gross weight.

 - Weigh-in-motion (WIM): WIM uses a series of embedded sensors to calculate the weight per axle as a truck drives over the sensor pad.
 Unlike the other two methods, there is no need for the truck to come to a complete stop while on the scales.
 In fact, some WIM systems are on highways so that all traffic is monitored at speed.